I Wasn't Allowed To Speak With My Husband Before Marriage: This Is How I Paid For It

 He denied it blatantly.
 He also said he’ll help me get over such baseless fears.

-I had been taught to be adjusting and dutiful towards my husband and his family, so I did not even bring this up to my own parents, fearing I would be blamed for this as well.Share
+I had been taught to be adjusting and dutiful towards my husband and his family, so I did not even bring this up to my own parents, fearing I would be blamed for this as well.Share this quote

 My husband did not live up to his promise of loving me.
 In fact, his behaviour just got worse as each day passed.
 No matter how educated you are or how independent you think you are, in a patriarchal society, the ingrained ideas will rule you.
 So, I waited.
 I waited for my husband to love me back one day.
 I don't know what I was thinking.